Purpose and Summary

 This free legal consultation is available to student, postdoc, and untenured faculty members of partnering Ethics and Equity Center organizations with an explicit legal service arrangement with the Center.
 AGU’s legal consultant is not available to advise individuals accused of misconduct.

-If you wish to utilize this service, please complete the request form found at this link.
+If you wish to utilize this free service, please complete the request form found at this link.
 Your request will be reviewed for eligibility by a member of the ECC staff.
 All requests are considered strictly confidential and regardless of whether approved or not, the requestor’s identity will never be shared with anyone other than ECC staff and our legal consultant.

 If approved, ECC staff will inform you and the consultant as soon as practical.